xcodeOn1/IOS-CTF/README.md

 # IOS-CTF
-There is 3 Flags Foum Them ˆˆ
+There is 3 Flags found Them if you can ˆˆ

 By : @xcode0x